DinoscapeProgramming/database-framework/README.md

 # Database Template
-A database template programmed with fs
+A database template programmed with fs and using arrays

 ## Get started
 First copy the file __database-template.js__ to your program.
 Then create a JSON file with ``` [] ``` as content or add this to your code: